ottenwbe/golook/README.md

 If you are like me, you have multiple machines connected in your local network, i.e., laptops, servers, nas, raspi etc.
 Many of the files on these machines are versioned in a (git) repository, tracked by a configuration management system, or are backed up.
 However, from time to time I wonder where a specific file is, i.e., where I downloaded the latest Linux Image.
-At this point, I recalled the distributed file search algorithms, i.e., Chord and Can.
+At this point, I recalled the distributed file search algorithms, i.e., Chord, Tapestry, and Can.

 So I decided to implement a simple distributed file search.
 And as a benefit I have the opportunity to learn go.